pyarchinit/pyarchinit/README.md

 ## Installing from zip

 ### Linux/Windows/MacOS
-1. Download the zip archive from github
+1. Download the zip archive from GitHub
 2. Install the python packages requirements (see [Dependencies](#dependencies) paragraph)
 3. Open QGIS and then from Plugin manager use Install from ZIP to install the plugin